Dental spa: Professional associations

 In 1978, the Holistic Dental Association was formed to focus on the mind-body connection and the dental patient's well-being.
-Spa dentistry is recognized by the International Medical Spa Association and the Day Spa Association, but similar to the field of cosmetic dentistry, is not recognized as a specialty practice area by the American Dental Association.
-In 2002, Lynn Watanabe, DDS founded the first dental spa association with the creation of the International Dental Spa Association.
-The New York Times reported in 2006 that "it now has ten members and are coming up with guidelines for what services constitute a dental spa."
+Spa dentistry is recognized by the International Medical Spa Association and the Day Spa Association, but similar to the field of cosmetic dentistry, it is not recognized as a specialty practice area by the American Dental Association.
+In 2002, Lynn Watanabe, DDS, founded the first dental spa association with the creation of the International Dental Spa Association.
+The New York Times reported in 2006 that "it now has ten members and is coming up with guidelines for what services constitute a dental spa."

 Dental fear studies

 One of the main reasons people avoid visiting the dentist is dental anxiety.
 Dental anxiety drives some people to create more dental problems by not visiting the dentist on a regular basis.
 Patients who are high in dental anxiety have the greatest likelihood of avoiding dental treatment.
-An estimated nine percent to fifteen percent of the American population—about 30 million to 40 million people—avoid essential dental care because of fear or anxiety.
+Dental anxiety, or dental fear, is estimated to affect approximately 36% of the population, with a further 12% suffering from extreme dental fear.

 The first known scientific study on dental fear occurred in 1954.
 Dental anxiety has been a well-studied phenomenon since the late 1960s.
 Since then, studies and several books report successful treatment of patients with dental fear using behavioral methods.

 Variations

-Although there are many variations, adapters of the dental spa concept generally offer cosmetic, general, and restorative dentistry with a key focus on making the visit a pampering and pleasant experience.
+Variations of the dental spa concept typically combine cosmetic, general, and restorative dentistry with amenities designed to create a comfortable and relaxing experience for patients.